 - Paper, “A History of Mystery: The Emergence of Ghosts Stories at Baker University 1981-2009,” Bridging Ages Conference (Las Cruces, NM), April 2013.

 - Paper, “1920s Football Coaches, Reluctance, and the Rise of Modern America,” Midwest Popular Culture Association Conference / American Culture Association (Columbus, OH), October 2012.

 - Paper, “Avoiding the Hollywood Indian: Billy Mills and the Creation of Running Brave,” Film & History Conference (Milwaukee, WI), September 2012.

-- Invited Talk, “‘Playing Nice’ No Longer: Women and Sports since 1960,” University of Nevada Osher Lifelong Learning Institute (Reno, NV), February 2011.
+- Invited Lecture, “‘Playing Nice’ No Longer: Women and Sports since 1960,” University of Nevada Osher Lifelong Learning Institute (Reno, NV), February 2011.

 - Student Competition, “Integrating Archival Data with Mapping,” University of Kansas Geographic Information Systems (GIS) Day Competition (Lawrence, Kansas), November 2007.

-Purdue University, African American Studies and Research Center, Graduate Lecturer, 2015 – present
+Purdue University, African American Studies and Research Center, Graduate Lecturer, 2015 – 2017

 Purdue University, Department of History, Graduate Instructor, Fall 2014